SectorLabs/django-postgres-extra/psqlextra/backend/migrations/README.md

 ## What's up with the shady patch functions?
 Django currently does not provide a way to extend certain classes that are used when auto-generating migrations using `makemigrations`.
-The patch functions using Python's standard mocking framework to direct certain functions to a custom implementation.
+The patch functions use Python's standard mocking framework to direct certain functions to a custom implementation.

-These patches allow `django-postgres-extra` to let Django auto-generate migrations for `PostgrsPartitionedModel`.
+These patches allow `django-postgres-extra` to let Django auto-generate migrations for `PostgresPartitionedModel`.

 None of the patches fundamentally change how Django work.
 They let Django do most of the work and only customize for Postgres specific models.
-All other models are left untouched.
+All of the patches call the original implementation and then patch the results instead of copying the entire implementation.

 ### Using the patches
 The patches are all context managers.
 The top level `postgres_patched_migrations` context manager applies all patches for the duration of the context.